 As you’re getting older, many age-related health risks will be brought to your attention by your doctor.
-From osteoporosis, arthritis, and many other health issues.
 This can become concerning, taxing, and to some very annoying.
 Keeping track and monitoring all these things can take a lot out of you.
 Doesn’t aging and developing wrinkles suck enough?
-Yet, I must unsheathe another pesky health issue that is associated with aging, cardiovascular disease.
+Yet, I must unearth another pesky health issue that is associated with aging, cardiovascular disease.
 Yes, this a daunting and scary thing to approach.
-A countless number of things can contribute to developing heart disease, such as poor diet, genetics, lack of exercise, and many more.
-But one aspect that you might want to pay more attention to is hormones, especially in women.
-It has been shown that there’s likely a positive relationship between estrogen replacement therapy and preventing heart disease in women.
+A countless number of things can contribute to heart disease, such as poor diet, genetics, lack of exercise, and much more.
+But one aspect that you might want to pay more attention to is hormones.
+It has been shown that there’s a positive relationship between estrogen replacement therapy and preventing heart disease in women.
 Timing is crucial, though, as estrogen therapy has been shown to be the most beneficial for premenopausal women and recently menopausal women.

 How Low Hormones Affect Your Heart

 It has been shown in many studies that having low levels of estrogen can potentially increase aging women’s risk of developing heart disease “It has been proposed that deprivation of ovarian hormones, specifically estrogen, in menopause is causally related to increased CVD risk in aging women.”
 Another study noted that “Female protection against CVD is associated with sex hormone levels as the incidence and severity of CVD increases in women postmenopause.”
 If you’re not monitoring your estrogen levels post menopause, you might be putting your health at risk.